 Rare 2-sheet map of the British Colonies in North America, based upon John Mitchell's seminal 8-sheet map of North America, shortly before the start of the French & Indian War.

-The pair of maps appeared with a detailed 4 part account of North America published in the Gentleman's Magazine of Arts & Sciences in London in 1755.
+The pair of maps appeared with a detailed 4 part account of North America published in the General Magazine of Arts & Sciences in London in 1755.
 The maps illustrate a decidedly British view of the then hotly contested boundaries between the French & British controlled regions in North America, including a number of highly controversial claims to regions then primarily occupied by the French.